List of Rocko's Modern Life characters: Rocko Rama

-Rocko Rama (née Wallaby) (is a wallaby who emigrated from Australia to the United States.)
-He is the main protagonist of the show.
+Rocko Rama (né Wallaby) (is a wallaby who emigrated from Australia to the United States.)
+He is the titular main protagonist of the show.
 He is a sensible, moral, and somewhat timid character who enjoys the simple pleasures in life.
 He is neat, compassionate, and self-conscious.
 Rocko wears a blue shirt with purple triangles, shoes, and no pants.
 Rocko works at "Kind of a Lot O' Comics" and his hobbies include recreational jackhammering and pining for the loves of his life.
 Due to Rocko's benevolence and non-confrontational personality, his kindness is often taken for weakness.
 He is often taken advantage of by the other characters.
 Rocko would prefer to live a quiet life, but his reckless friends often throw him into turbulent situations.
 His catchphrase is "[a particular occasion like garbage or laundry] day is a very dangerous day." and even once saying "Open mic night is a very dangerous night."
 He is often mistaken for a weasel, a kangaroo, a platypus, a beaver, or even a dog.
 The name "Rocko" is mononymous because the writers could not think of a surname that they liked.
 He is 20 years old.